Donwulff/FNIRSI-1013D-1014D-Hack/notes.md

-Banggood sells under DANIU brand, ELIKLIV on Amazon, [FNIRSI](http://fnirsi.cn/productinfo/575891.html) at AliExpress.
+Banggood sells under DANIU brand, ELIKLIV on Amazon, [FNIRSI 1013D](http://fnirsi.cn/productinfo/556152.html) and [FNIRSI 1014D](http://fnirsi.cn/productinfo/575891.html) at AliExpress.

 NOTE: The [FNIRSI 1013D](https://www.aliexpress.com/af/1013d.html) and [1014D](https://www.aliexpress.com/af/1014d.html) have one two-channel 100 MSPS Analog to Digital Converter for each probe.
 In practical terms this means it has 400 MSPS max. (contrary to the 1GSPS spec) which gives it the sampling performance of 40 MHz scope.
 Bandwidth and software may limit that performance even further.
+The oscilloscope bandwidth in MHz is technically defined as -3dB cutoff point of the measured signal, due to the stock firmware switching to waveform estimation over ~44MHz, the spec is not clear, but it can certainly be said it doesn't perform well up to 100MHz.

-This appears to be true for [all sub-$200EUR](https://www.eevblog.com/forum/testgear/best-portable-scope-under-$200-for-pinball-work/) scopes as of 2022.
+These limits appear to be true for [all sub-$200EUR](https://www.eevblog.com/forum/testgear/best-portable-scope-under-$200-for-pinball-work/) scopes as of 2022.
 Such a scope is still be useful for hobbyist projects, and indeed most embedded circuit work.
-In the case of [FNIRSI 1013D there also exists working open source firmware](https://github.com/pecostm32/FNIRSI_1013D_Firmware) which allows testing new concepts or implementing protocol decoders not found even on more expensive scopes.
-1014D adds basic signal programmable signal generator, professional benchtop look and familiar user-interface for learning.
+In the case of [FNIRSI 1013D there exists working open source firmware](https://github.com/pecostm32/FNIRSI_1013D_Firmware) which allows testing new concepts or implementing protocol decoders not found even on more expensive scopes.
+1014D adds basic signal programmable signal generator, professional benchtop look and familiar user-interface for learning, though the open source firmware does not yet work for it.

-It will obviously never be okay for telecom, utomotive, medical etc. *production* work governed by quality, security or other management systems and regulations, but you should already know that.
+It will obviously never be okay for *production* use in telecom, utomotive, medical etc. work governed by quality, information security or other management systems and regulations, but you should already know that.
 This is strictly for R&D, primarily in the paying from your own pocket hobbyist scene.
+(The FNIRSI use-cases list actually says as much without explicitly spelling it out).

 Related work:
 * Alpha stage project [FNIRSI Open5012h project](https://github.com/ataradov/open-5012h) is similar but with no FPGA, single channel, and most notably programming requires swapping the MCU.
 Number of forks suggests there's great interest even for this.
 * Class project for [FPGA based oscilloscope](https://github.com/agural/FPGA-Oscilloscope) with claimed 1mV sensitivity.
 * [FPGA digital oscilloscope](https://www.fpga4fun.com/digitalscope.html) project, for learning.
+* [Open source ScopeFUN project](https://www.scopefun.com/) using KAD5510P-25 10bit 250MSPS ADC.

 Possibly implementing [sigrok](https://sigrok.org/wiki/Main_Page) compatible data-logger/computer interface?

+[Equivalent-time sampling](https://www.tek.com/en/documents/application-note/real-time-versus-equivalent-time-sampling) and other waveform reconstruction techniques.

 ### 29-DEC-2022 Forked repo to add some of my own notes, for now.